 Mitacs Accelerate Program

-Students enrolled in the Mitacs Accelerate stream partake in a unique 16-month version of the MEDes that partners students with leading design firms.
-Students split the time of their studies between a paid internship, courses, thesis-writing and defense.
+Students enrolled in the Mitacs Accelerate stream partake in a unique version of the MEDes that partners students with leading design firms.
+Students split the time of their studies between a paid internship, courses, thesis-writing, and defense.